Caucasus mixed forests: Climate

-The climate is temperate, and varies with elevation.
+The climate is temperate to continental, and varies with elevation.
 Average annual rainfall is generally higher in the western portion of the ecoregion, ranging from 1500 to 2000 mm in the western ranges along the Black Sea, to 600 to 1000 mm at the eastern and southern portions of the range.

 Flora

 The ecoregion's plant communities vary with elevation.

 Temperate mixed forests extend from 400 to 2200 meters elevation, covering about 70% of the ecoregion's area.
 Broadleaf trees are predominant at lower elevations, transitioning to conifer-dominated forests at higher elevations.